Dingwall: Early middle ages

 In the early Middle Ages Dingwall Castle, which was established in the 11th century, was reputed to have been the largest castle north of Stirling.
 King Alexander II created Dingwall a royal burgh in 1226, the burgh becoming the seat of the Earls of Ross.
 James IV renewed its royal burgh charter in 1497.
 On the top of Knockfarrel (Cnoc Fhearghalaigh), a hill about 3 mi to the west, stands a large and very complete vitrified fort with ramparts.

 An obelisk, 51 ft high, was erected over the grave of George Mackenzie, 1st Earl of Cromartie, near the parish church of St Clement after he died in 1717.
 It was affected by subsidence, becoming known as the "Leaning Tower", and was later replaced by a much smaller replica.
 Dingwall Town Hall, which dates back to 1745, still survives.

 On 6 August 1904 a large memorial to the Seaforth Highlanders killed in the Boer War was unveiled in Dingwall.
-It is a 24 foot high Ionic cross in pale pink Granite.
+It is a 24 ft high Ionic cross in pale pink granite.
 The Ferry Road drill hall was completed in 1910.
 Dingwall formerly served as the county town of Ross and Cromarty: the headquarters of Ross and Cromarty County Council, established in 1889, was County Buildings in Dingwall.

-James Gillanders of Highfield Cottage near Dingwall, was the Factor for the estate of Major Charles Robertson of Kincardine and, as his employer was then serving with the British Army in Australia, Gillanders was the person most responsible for the mass evictions staged at Glencalvie, Ross-shire in 1845.
+James Gillanders of Highfield Cottage near Dingwall, was the factor for the estate of Major Charles Robertson of Kincardine and, as his employer was then serving with the British Army in Australia, Gillanders was the person most responsible for the mass evictions staged at Glencalvie, Ross-shire in 1845, part of the Highland Clearances.
 A Gaelic-language poem denouncing Gillanders for the brutality of the evictions was later submitted anonymously to Pàdraig MacNeacail, the editor of the Canadian Gaelic column in which the poem was later published in the Nova Scotia newspaper The Casket.
 The poem, which is believed either to be or to draw upon eyewitness accounts, is believed to be the only Gaelic language source of information relating to the evictions in Glencalvie.

 Recent history

-The town has a pedestrian Heritage Trail, which launched in March 2023, with information boards at key historical sites around the town.

 As a result of storms in late October 2006, Dingwall was subject to widespread flooding the aftermath of which left the town and much of the Highlands north of Inverness, including the A9 and Far North Line, cut off for a time In August 2019 the town was once again flooded.

-Dingwall's Post Office was named the UK's most improved delivery office of the year in Royal Mail's 2021 Awards.